Watercolour Charger Innovation

 Four Nudes 2003

-On my previous website I gave detailed instructions on how to make your own tool but many people found it beyond their skill set so I designed a couple of simpler versions which most people could tackle.
+On my previous website I gave detailed instructions on how to make your own charger but many people found it beyond their skill set so I designed a couple of simpler versions which most people could tackle.
 I have included a couple of videos here which will give you a good idea of how to make and use one.
 Personally I prefer to use one with a reservoir of water for convenience.
 I made the one I currently use from a small Avon air freshener spray bottle.
 If I get enough requests I'll make another video and show how it was made and how it is used.
-If you are keen enough to want to make your own, please watch all three videos.
+If you are keen enough to want to make your own, watch all three videos and you should get a good idea of how to go about it.

 This was the first video showing how the charger is used.
 This charger was made using a pet feeder bottle which is no longer available.
 I then created some simpler versions which were easier to make.
 See the following videos.